 The revolving stage allowed audiences to switch attention and emotion easily as the cast did from one scene to another.

-Good News Pilipinas will next take you back to the new re-run as we cover the restaging of Ang Huling El Bimbo on May 11-26, 2019.
+Good News Pilipinas will next take you back to the Final re-run as we cover the restaging of Ang Huling El Bimbo.

 WATCH this AHEB video then tell us in the comment section below your Ang Huling El Bimbo moment!